 The skin is a body organ.
-It does several jobs for us.
-It:
+It does several jobs, including:

-- protects the inside of the body from damage
+- protecting the inside of the body from damage

-- helps to keep our body temperature more or less the same
+- helping to keep our body temperature more or less the same

-- gets rid of some waste products through sweat
+- getting rid of some waste products through sweat

 The skin is made up of 2 main layers, the epidermis and the dermis.

-The thickness of the epidermis and the dermis varies from about 2mm to 4mm.
-This depends on the part of the body the skin is covering.
-For example, the skin on the back is quite thick, with an epidermis and dermis of about 4mm.
-The skin on the face is much thinner.
+The thickness of the epidermis and the dermis varies depending on the part of the body the skin is covering.
+For example, the skin on the soles of your feet is quite thick, with an epidermis and dermis of about 5mm.
+The skin on your eyelids is much thinner, about 0.5mm.